pmanko/WHO-SMART-Guidelines/Terminology-Management-with-OCL/DAK-Authoring-Guide.md

+# Conceptual Model for SMART Guidelines Terminology Management using OCL

+For high level information about what approach will be taken for terminology management for SMART Guideliens, see slides 1-14 of this deck: https://docs.google.com/presentation/d/1MsF8Nk7w146xrMAAhs8vA5j58a9jIBoHyOCvY_AD8Bw/edit

 # Setup and Prerequisites

 1. An official OCL Organization should be created as the home for all WHO DAK content.
 In this example, it will be [WHO-SG-Example](https://app.staging.openconceptlab.org/#/orgs/WHO-SG-Example/sources/).